 A widely used way to select the tilting parameter is based on the large deviation (LD) principle \citep{collamore2002importance}, denoted by $\alpha_{LD}$.
 More precisely, the probability of interest is embedded in a regime where $F(S_{\tau})$ converges to a constant when a particular parameter tends to infinity (e.g., $\frac{S_n}{n}$ converges due to the law of large numbers as $n\to \infty$) and the rate of convergence is described by a rate function.
 Usually, the LD-based methods could achieve asymptotic optimality in terms of either logarithmic efficiency or bounded relative error \citep{asmussen2007stochastic}.
 The LD theory and the rate function are profoundly related to the eigenvalue problem \eqref{eq:eigenvalue}.

 There are two main drawbacks of applying the LD-based exponential tilting.
 First, the LD-based exponential tilting only aims to maximize the variance's exponential decay rate, not the original variance or asymptotic variance.
-When the probability of the event of interest is only moderately small ($10^{-2}$ to $10^{-4}$), the titling probability measure given by the LD may not be close to the optimal one.
-Second, in general, it is difficult to calculate the eigenvalues and eigenfunctions \eqref{eq:eigenvalue} required by the classical exponential tilting method, except when the latent Markov process has finite state space or is affine (see \citealt{zhang2015affine} for affine processes).
+When the probability of the event of interest is only moderately small ($10^{-2}$ to $10^{-4}$), the tilting probability measure given by the LD may not be close to the optimal one.
+Second, in general, it is difficult to calculate the eigenvalues and eigenfunctions \eqref{eq:eigenvalue} required by the classical exponential tilting method, except when the latent Markov process has finite state space or is affine (cf. \citealt{GlassermanKim2010, zhang2015affine}).
 A functional eigenvalue problem is typically very challenging to solve.
-To avoid these drawbacks, we propose a broader titling family that is more flexible and easier to implement, so that importance sampling can be performed for more complex applications.
+To avoid these drawbacks, we propose a broader tilting family that is more flexible and easier to implement so that importance sampling can be performed for more complex applications.